-Unlike a brick and mortar business, which you need to buy or rent a place and fill it with products that you won’t sell.
+Unlike a brick-and-mortar business, where you need to buy or rent a place and fill it with products that you won’t sell.

-As for the costs of starting a drop servicing business, you would simply need to get a domain name that represent your business, build a website and start running some test orders.
+As for the costs of starting a drop servicing business, you would simply need to get a domain name that represents your business, build a website, and start running some test orders.

-This is relatively low if compared to starting a traiditional retail store.
+This is relatively low if compared to starting a traditional retail store.

 They need to keep paying you so you can keep growing and improving their business.
 Because no one says no to more business and revenue.

 Some services require you to pay one for acquiring the lead or client, and once they become a customer, they will be more likely to purchase your service month after month, even for years to come.

 If you’re able to deliver what you promise and bring them the type of results they’re looking forward to getting your customer lifetime value and retention would be very high!

 – It’s a simple and straightforward business

 It’s not as hard as it may seem to be.
 You simply find people who are offering specific services online, find people who need the exact service, and just connect them both together by being the middle man.

 There’s nothing complicated about this business model, it’s super easy and straightforward.